 Functional resume template.

-Launch quarterly evangelistic endeavors using activities such as “Neighbor Night", which ministered to over 500 neighbors.
+- -Launched quarterly evangelistic endeavors using activities such as “Neighbor Night," which ministered to over 500 neighbors.

-Successfully spearheaded Capitol Funds Campaign to retire mortgages totaling $400k on two buildings within a two-year period.
+- -Successfully spearheaded a Capitol Funds Campaign to retire mortgages totaling $400k on two buildings within a two-year period.

-As you can see, each skill statement starts with a transferable skill name: identified, initiated, restructured, designed and developed.
+As you can see, each skill statement starts with a transferable skill name: launched, restructured, and restructured.
 These words connote action.
 The skill statement then describes how the transferable skill was used and, most importantly, what result was achieved.
 Please note that while it is not always possible to quantify results, strive to give at least a subjective description of the results you produced.